drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<body>Based on the relation we are able to see that the Number of comments are actually greater based on the character length of the posts.
-One explanation is that the longer the character length in a post, the more likely it is a controversial topic, quote, or a topic that requires a lot of explanation.
+<body>Based on the relation we are able to see that the number of comments are actually greater based on the character length of the posts.
+One explanation is that the longer the character length in a post, the more likely it is a controversial issue, quote, or topic that requires a lot of explanation.
 Thus, people are more likely to comment on and put their input on these types of posts.
 For example, posts on the subreddit "r/news" tend to have longer post titles (because of headlines) and thus generate more comments for people to furhter the discussion of the topic.
 This is in contrast to memes captioned with a few words, or 3-liner jokes that will mostly recieve likes and not comments.</body>

 <hr size="20">

 <p><center> <h2> Reddit Artwork </h2> </center>
 <img src="https://static.makeuseof.com/wp-content/uploads/2019/04/whats-reddit-670x335.jpg" /></p>
-<h2> Filtered Data </h2><p> We then decided to filter our data because there was very big bias with the top subreddits with small captions.
-We want to see the relationship between length and upvotes for typical reddit day to day users, that are making posts that arent silly small trends like "meow"</p>
+<h2> Filtered Data </h2><p> We then decided to filter our data to only include the most popular subreddits, so they don't include ones like "r/me_irl" as discussed earlier.
+We want to see the relationship between length and upvotes for typical reddit day to day users, that are making posts that arent silly small trends like "r/hmmm"</p>
 </div>
 </div>
 </div>